Carolee is a passionate writer with a love for learning and teaching. She is a published author, poet, blogger, and content creator.

-If you have been following my recipes, you would have realized that Jamaicans like several things:
+If you have been following my recipes, you may have realized that Jamaicans like several things:

 - They like their meats with a bit of colour, preferably brown.